mkleehammer/surround/README.md

     ---------    <-- outer

 There are also functions defined as "auto" which work as "inner" most of the time, but work as "outer" if you enter a closing character.
-For example, the kill command `k` normally kills text within pairs, but if you enter `)` it will kill the parentheses also.
+For example, killing using `k (` kills text within parentheses, but `k )` it will kill the parentheses also.

-This is very handy as it allows the same command to be used for both inner and outer.
-Unfortunately this can't be used for pairs where the left and right are the same, like quotes.
+This allows the same command to be used for both inner and outer, but Unfortunately can't be used for pairs where the left and right are the same, like quotes.
 For these characters, the auto functions will always work as "inner".

 ### Key Bindings

-The mode does not bind any keys.
+This package does not bind any keys.
 It provides some commands which can be bound to keys, but the recommended usage is to bind a single key to the provided keymap.
 The rest of the documentation will assume you are using this keymap.

-I personally bind the keymap to "C-." so it is easy to access, and an example of this will be shown in the installation section.
+Below, I'll assume you've chosen to bind `M-'` to the surround keymap.
+Another good choice is `C-c s`.

 #### The Standard Commands

 The keymap defines 7 standard keys for the different commands:

 - s - surround the region or current symbol
-- k - kill in pairs auto
+- k - kill auto
-- K - kill in pairs outer
+- K - kill outer
-- i - mark in pairs auto
+- i - mark auto
-- o - mark in pairs outer
+- o - mark outer
 - d - delete pair characters
 - c - change pair characters